vondreii/vondreii-site/src/assets/content/projects/iceCapades.md

 </div>
 <!-- ----------------------------- -->

 During the last level, you must navigate to the switch that shuts down the whole oil rig.
-Turning the switch off sets all the power reactors on fire, apparently.
+Turning the switch off sets all the power reactors on fire.

 <!-- ----------- Image ----------- -->
 <div class="image-container">